Celebrate Juneteenth with the Museum Onsite and Online, June 17 - 21June 2, 2021

-Watch the original first-person theatrical performance portraying the life and experiences of Elizabeth Freeman, a Massachusetts woman who sued for freedom from enslavement and won.
+Watch a 25-minute, filmed original first-person theatrical performance portraying the life and experiences of Elizabeth Freeman, a Massachusetts woman who sued for freedom from enslavement and won.
 “Meet Elizabeth Freeman” stars Tiffany Bacon as Elizabeth Freeman and was written by Teresa Miller.

 “Freedom on the Horizon” Performance by Nastassia Parker | Online, Anytime

 Actress and historical interpreter Nastassia Parker portrays Ona Judge, a woman enslaved by George and Martha Washington who ran away from the Washington’s household in Philadelphia, in her 20-minute, one-woman theatrical piece, “Freedom on the Horizon.”